tenshiemi/mentiras-english/08-la-pareja-ideal.md

 Before I met you, everything was sad
 I don't know how I could live without you
 *And I didn't imagine
-This that bloomed in me
+This love that bloomed in me
 And now it makes me so happy*

 **Speaking**